rostools/cog-flow-intro/index.md

 Note: In this and the following Git workflow posts, we assume that you know the basics of what Git is.
 If this is not the case, the Git-scm website includes great documentation, videos to get you started, as well as cheat sheets. (from VS code post)
 Otherwise, we will briefly introduce Git below.

-When using Git in a collaborative setting, there are several workflow conventions to choose from.
-For the Seedcase project, we want to make explicit how we work with Git to ensure a more homogeneous and clear structure across contributions.
-This includes how and when we create *branches*, *pull requests*, *reviews*, *issues*, and *commits*, as well as naming conventions for all of the above.
+When using Git in individually or in a collaborative setting, there are several workflow conventions to choose from.
+In this and the following posts, we want to make explicit how to organise your work with [Git](https://git-scm.com/) and [GitHub](github.com) to ensure a more homogeneous and clear structure across contributions.
+This includes how and when to create *branches*, *pull requests*, *reviews*, *issues*, and *commits*, as well as naming conventions.

-In short, we encourage the practice of the [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow), a simple, yet structured, Git workflow suitable for smaller teams and parallel developmet.
-See the [GitHub flow decision post](../why-github-flow/index.md) for why we made this decision.

-In this post, we will go through the practices of the GitHub flow and clarify the conventions we follow.
-This is meant as guidelines for streamlining how we work together so we, as a team, can collaborate more effortless and efficiently across repositories.
+In short, we encourage the practice of the [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow), a simple, yet structured, Git workflow suitable for smaller teams and parallel development.
+In this post and the following posts, we will go through the practices of the GitHub flow as well as additional naming conventions.
+This is meant as guidelines for streamlining contributions to enable more effortless and efficient development and collaboration.

 Remember that this is all a learning process.
 It takes time to get these practices under the belt, so they are a seamless part of you workflow.
 So don't be too hard on yourself (and your collaborators), when these guidelines aren't followed :o)